Tips for Taps Blog

 Table of Contents:

-Do Brita Pitcher Filters Work?
+How Well Do Brita Filters Work?

-Brita pitcher filters use activated carbon technology.
+Brita water filters use activated carbon technology.
 Activated carbon filters are designed to trap certain contaminants on their surface while water passes through.
 Brita’s Standard filter also includes cation exchange resins to catch certain heavy metals (specifically copper, zinc, and cadmium).[1]

 Additionally, the Brita Elite Filter includes a pleated, fiber filter and other proprietary filter media.[2]